Network protocols

 Practice

-Once network traffic is hijacked and goes through an attacker-controlled equipement, valuable information can searched through captured (with tcpdump, tshark or wireshark) or through live traffic.
+Once network traffic is hijacked and goes through an attacker-controlled equipement, valuable information can be searched through captured (with tcpdump, tshark or wireshark) or through live traffic.

 PCredz (Python) is a good example and allows extraction of credit card numbers, NTLM (DCE-RPC, HTTP, SQL, LDAP, etc), Kerberos (AS-REQ Pre-Auth etype 23, i.e. ASREQroast), HTTP Basic, SNMP, POP, SMTP, FTP, IMAP, etc from a pcap file or from a live interface.